My story

 In the early 1990s, a good friend of mine (and fantastic novelist), Jason Hough, introduced me to 3D graphics with Lightwave, which completely blew my mind.
 I spent countless hours learning Lightwave, Alias Sketch, and 3D Studio, eventually incorporating my 3D renders alongside traditional techniques in the creation of illustrations for game universes such as Traveller2300ADGURPS and others.

-Today, Martian Models is bringing original starship miniature designs to the tabletop as 3D printable files for purchase in partnership with Hardware Studios and physical prints from Only-Games.
+Today, Martian Models is bringing original starship miniature designs to the tabletop as 3D printable files for purchase in partnership with Hardware Studios and MyMiniFactory in addition to physical prints from Only-Games.

 Teddy Lindsey